awsdocs/aws-doc-sdk-examples/rust_dev_preview/route53/README.md

-# AWS SDK for Rust code examples for Amazon Route53
+# AWS SDK for Rust code examples for Amazon Route 53

 ## Purpose

-These examples demonstrate how to perform several Amazon Route53 operations using the developer preview version of the AWS SDK for Rust.
+These examples demonstrate how to perform several Amazon Route 53 operations using the developer preview version of the AWS SDK for Rust.

 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.